ietf-ivy-wg/network-inventory-yang/draft-ietf-ivy-network-inventory-yang.md

 In addition to the common attributes defined for network elements and components in {{common-attributes}}, the following attributes are defined for the network elements:

 ne-id:
-: The identifier that uniquely identifies the NE within the network, assigned by the server since the network elements cannot guaranteed that their local  identifier is unique within the network.
+: The identifier that uniquely identifies the network element (NE) within the network, assigned by the server since the network elements cannot guarantee that their local  identifier is unique within the network.
 : The ne-id should be assigned such that the same network element will always be identified through the same identifier, even if the network elements get disconnected from the network controller.
 Mechanisms to ensure this (e.g., checking the mfg-name, product-name, management IP address, physical location) are implementation specific and outside the scope of standardization.

 ne-type: